angularnineteen/angularnineteen.github.io/README.md

+## Please help.
+I am trying my first unit tests in zoneless angular 19 and I ran into a problem.
+Error: NG0100: ExpressionChangedAfterItHasBeenCheckedError: Expression has changed after it was checked.
+Previous value: ''.
+Current value: 'Lorem Ipsum'.

 I have an angular 19 application, zoneless, inline-style, inline-template, no server-side rendering, and single component module ng new StaleNews --experimental-zoneless=true --inline-style=true --inline-template=true --package-manager=yarn --ssr=false --style=css --view-encapsulation=ShadowDom

+I can post the link to the github repo if you think it is helpful.

 I have a fairly simple component.
 Problem is that I can't add a test that I would like to add. here is the test
 ```ts
   // it('should handle Lorem Ipsum title', async () => {
   //   component.title = 'Lorem Ipsum';